New coronavirus outbreak: WHO declares it a global public health emergency

 The World Health Organization on Thursday declared the new coronavirus outbreak a global public health emergency.

-While nearly 99 percent of the 7,874 diagnoses have been limited to China, 98 cases have been diagnosed in 18 other countries, including the United States.
+While nearly 99 percent of the more than 9,000 confirmed cases are in China, 98 people have been diagnosed in 18 other countries, including the United States.

+Late Thursday, shortly after the WHO declared the coronavirus outbreak a public health emergency of international concern, the U.S. raised its travel advisory, warning citizens to not travel to China.

 The WHO's director-general, Dr. Tedros Adhanom Ghebreyesus, said the declaration is not a "vote of no confidence" in China, which has been widely praised for its transparency and work to control the outbreak.